 If there are some local reviews about the beach on social media, have a read of these as they will have useful information for any new visitor.
 They may inform you if there’s a temporary closure because of an event, for example, and save you an unwanted trip or lifeguard safety information posted.

 Ask a friend to come with you if on a special day out which you can both enjoy, and always helps additionally with the security of dog walking in a new location.

 Dogs become very thirsty especially if they’ve been swimming in the salty water.
-Take plenty of freshwater and collapsible bowl.
-You will need to take some old towels to have ready for drying your dog after swimming and cleaning off the sand off your dog before coming home.
+Take plenty of freshwater and a collapsible bowl.
+You will need to take some old towels to have ready for drying your dog after swimming and cleaning the sand off your dog before coming home.

-In hot weather, dogs can become dehydrated very quickly, so not only be prepared with plenty of water available for them, but plan the day around midday and early afternoon sun, not to catch sun burn either.
+In hot weather, dogs can become dehydrated very quickly, so not only be prepared with plenty of water available for them but plan the day around midday and early afternoon sun, not to catch sunburn either.

 Dogs can become bewildered if beaches are busy with visitors, and act out of character.
-You may be happier muzzling your dog in busier beach areas and take a short and long lead with you.
+You may be happier muzzling your dog in busier beach areas and taking a short and long lead with you.